Facebook Pixel Weather/Hurricane information | Horry-Georgetown Technical College

 Weather/Hurricane information

-HGTC will continue to monitor the weather conditions closely and provide updates through official channels, including the HGTC advisory page, the myHGTC portal, HGTC's social media platforms, and local media outlets.
+At this time, HGTC plans to resume normal operations on Saturday, September 28, 2024.
+HGTC encourages students, faculty, and staff to stay informed through official communication channels, including the HGTC email, website, advisory page, myHGTC portal, social media platforms, and local media outlets.

 HGTC Virtual Services Access Guide